Richard Gerth, Legendary Greeter At Disney’s Grand Floridian Resort, Has Passed Away

 The fan page made an official announcement with confirmation from members of Richard’s family.
 One thing of note is that his passing was said to be a “graceful transition” as he was surrounded by his family during his final moments.

-Richard Gerth was 92-years-old at the time of his passing and he had worked as the greeter of Disney’s Grand Floridian since 1991.
+Richard Gerth was 92 years old at the time of his passing and he had worked as the greeter of Disney’s Grand Floridian since 1991.
 Over that span, he assisted close to 4,000 brides as they said their vows and welcomed likely hundreds of thousands of guests as they went on their happy way through vacation.

 A video posted on the official Facebook page of the Disney Vacation Club showcased an interview with Mr. Richard Gerth in which he spoke of his storied career.
 In the video, he speaks of the way he landed the job and how it became a huge part of his life.